m5c/EthereumGuide/ethereum-guide.md

 Congratulations, you have made it through this guide and achieved the following competences:

+ * Preparing and configuring machines
- * Running geth nodes
+ * Operating geth nodes
- * Creating accounts and private chains
+ * Creating accounts, querying and transfering ether
+ * Mining
  * Setting up decentralized local blockchain networks
- * Coding smrt contracts
+ * Coding simple smart contracts
  * Programmatically interacting with the blockchain.

-As such you are now ready to develop your first Dapp.
+You are now ready to explore the development of Dapps.
+Good luck and have fun.
+May the sources be with you :-)